waterlubber/Essentials/README.md

 [<img alt="Patreon" src="https://img.shields.io/badge/-Support_on_Patreon-F96854.svg?logo=patreon&style=flat-square&logoColor=white" height=32>](https://www.patreon.com/essentialsx)

-This is a fork of Essentials called EssentialsX.
+This is a fork of a fork of Essentials called EssentialsX called EssentialsX + Teleport Cost

-If you are using this, do **NOT** ask Essentials for support.
+If you are using this, may god have mercy on your soul.
+It adds a block-based hard-coded cost to teleportation.
+It's a crime.
+Please don't look at it.

 The official upstream repository is at https://github.com/Essentials/Essentials.

-Why use EssentialsX?
+(I didn't bother changing anything past this point) Why use EssentialsX?
 --------